Caykroyd/exoplanet-atmospheres/README.md

-- Sky projected into a plane (pinhole camera), or using "angular coordinates"
-- Flux maps: angular resolution.
-Are they calculated by integrating theta->theta+res, phi->phi+res, or pixel?
-- How to consider the atmosphere? fixed alpha and width?

-- Report format

-Suppositions:
-- Source sphere of uniform brightness and isotropic
+# Execution

+Run the user interface via the command:

+`python3 src/app.py`

+Default parameters can be changed on `in/config.yaml`

+# Attribution

-- Attribution: Icon made by srip from www.flaticon.com
+- Icon made by srip from www.flaticon.com